holybiber/mentat-assistant/README.md

 The assistant will look up prompts/command.xml and run it.
 It'll use any other args for substituting place holders in the defined prompt and ask for any missing arguments.
+Additionally you can fill variables with a converter from other arguments.
+Currently there is one converter to resolve fully qualified PHP class names to file names so you can use the result either in your prompt or to automatically add files into the context.
 You can define your own custom prompts you want Mentat to run by adding them to the `prompts/` folder.
 Look at [prompts/generate-unit-tests.xml](prompts/generate-unit-tests.xml) for an example of the XML structure.